Frequently Asked Questions (FAQs)

 You can exchange money in most every airport or bank that we come across on the tour.
 However, in lieu of time and to save yourself money on exchange rates, it would be wise to make an exchange at your local bank if possible before the tour begins.

 The competition overseas is usually much better than our players expect!
 Each country seems to have its own unique style of play, which takes a little time to adjust to.
-Your team will be compiled of players you have never met from across the United States.
+Your team will be compiled of players you have likely never met from across the United States (and, on unique occasions, an international player).
 Often times, our teams are more talented, but our disadvantage is that we will have a limited number of practices together while our opponents have usually been playing together for years.

 The International Basketball Federation (FIBA) has a number of rule differences than what players in the USA are used to.
 Some of the most notable differences we have found are below: